dam-pav/BC-Dev-Toolset/README.md

    ```
    winget install -e --id Microsoft.VisualStudioCode
    ```
-5. **BcContainerHelper.**
+5. **BcContainerHelper**.

    None of this would be possible without the BcContainerHelper.
-Hat down.
+Hats off.

    Run Powershell as admin, then: